OpenAngelArena/oaa/README.md

   * `npm install -g gulp-cli`
 * Initialize the **addons** directory using `d2am list` from inside your `dota 2 beta` directory.
 * Check out this repository into `dota 2 beta/addons/`
-* Create an empty addon using the dota2 tools called `aaa`
 * Run `d2am link` from inside the `dota 2 beta` directory
 * Open the addon using the dota2 tools.
 Done!